maxwolff/dappTx/README.md

 # dappTx
 Visualizes transaction volume of biggest ethereum smart contracts.
-Pulls data from Infura, puts it in a postgres DB, (eventually a chron job).
+Pulls data from Infura, puts it in a postgres DB, (eventually a cron job).
 Exposed via a webapp that queries the DB, formats it properly for the front-end, which displays graphs.

 # important files